Use our 2, 5, and 30-minute resume writing tips to quickly improve your resume. Actionable examples included. Read more!

 - Do you need help with including your scientific specialization(s) on a resume?

+Do you now know how to write a scientist resume?
+Is our science CV template helpful?
 Let’s chat below in the comments and thanks for reading!